 With four receivers, there are two dependent baselines in each sub-network.
 GrafNet removes these trivial baselines for each sub-network.
-Figure 6: Removal of Trivial Baselines on the next page shows two possibilities of what GrafNet might do with the first sub-network.
+Figure 6: Removal of Trivial Baselines below shows two possibilities of what GrafNet might do with the first sub-network.